juldyzmurat/might-ask/README.md

 This is a simple task/schedule manager built as a class project.

+## Description

+The app allows a user to create a to-do list, the tasks from which can be prioritized using optimal scheduling algorithms.
+To make the user's experience efficient, the app connects the tasks and optimal time for their completion with the user’s Google Calendar and sends desktop notifications.
+The application also allows users to track their progress in completing their tasks by providing easily comprehensible visual features.

 ## Developer Setup

 1. Run `npm install` to install dependencies